The Epstein Saga

 They are the ones that recruit our outrage to protect themselves.

-Epstein didn’t just exploit children.
+Epstein didn’t just exploit women and children.
 He exploited —

 Systems.